johnchase/demo-api/README.md

 ### Deployment
 1. I am using poetry as an packer manager and dependency resolver.
 I have found this to be the most sane option for managing python packages.
-2. The application is congiured to use either Conda or Docker.
+2. The application is configured to use either Conda or Docker.
 I am using docker compose as I have found it to be a nice way to manage applications as they become larger.

-I configured the application so that it will only make request to a single email server.
+I configured the application so that it will only make requests to a single email server.
 In order to change the server the application has to be redeployed with a new configuration.
 I would probably prefer that the server is able to be changed by the user or based on a response code, however, it depends on the application requirements.
-This API is configured in such a way that it would be trivial to adopt an alternative approach to email server selection.
+This API is written in such a way that it would be trivial to adopt an alternative approach to email server selection.

 ### Trade-offs
 I would have liked to spend a bit of time on CI/CD, I was hoping to write a deployment for AWS with Pulumi but did not have time.
 It would have been nice to configure github to enforce the test suite, and deploy the application.